Zig Ziglar Defines Success with These 3 Tenets

 Few have had as great an impact on as many people as Zig Ziglar.
-As a sales trainer, motivational speaker and best-selling author, Ziglar has helped millions of individuals improve not only their perspective on life, but, more important, their results.
+As a sales trainer, motivational speaker and bestselling author, Ziglar helped millions of individuals improve not only their perspective on life, but, more importantly, their results.

-After a bumpy start, Ziglar built a wildly successful career in sales.
+After a bumpy start, Zig Ziglar built a wildly successful career in sales.
 But the more he learned about selling and personal achievement, the more interested he became in motivational speaking.
 He wanted to help others attain the success he enjoyed.
 In 1970, while in his early 40s, Ziglar made a career shift and began to speak full time.
-Since then, he has engaged thousands of audiences and sold millions of books and audio programs, including the best-selling See You at the Top: 25th Anniversary Edition, which sold more than 1.5 million copies, and the audio program How to Stay Motivated.
-Exactly how many lives has the 83-year-old Ziglar touched?
-“We began counting the number of people Zig has impacted and had to stop at 25.5 million people,” says a spokesperson with the Zig Ziglar Corporation.
+Over the course of his career he engaged thousands of audiences and sold millions of books and audio programs, including the best-selling See You at the Top: 25th Anniversary Edition, which sold more than 1.5 million copies, and the audio program How to Stay Motivated.
+But exactly how many lives did Ziglar touch?
+“We began counting the number of people Zig has impacted and had to stop at 25.5 million people,” said a spokesperson with the Zig Ziglar Corporation.

-With his unique cadence and strong Southern drawl, Ziglar admonishes people to be specific about what they want to achieve, to be purposeful in their approach to personal development, and to help as many others as possible along the way.
-And though he is a dyed-in-the-wool believer in the power of positive thinking, there is nothing secret about his philosophy on achieving success.
-“Positive thinking won’t let you do anything,” Ziglar says.
+With his unique cadence and strong southern drawl, Ziglar admonished people to be specific about what they want to achieve, to be purposeful in their approach to personal development, and to help as many others as possible along the way.
+And though he was a dyed-in-the-wool believer in the power of positive thinking, there is nothing secret about his philosophy on achieving success.
+“Positive thinking won’t let you do anything,” Ziglar said.
 “But it will help you do everything better than negative thinking will.”
-His constant message is that success requires full engagement and hard work.
+His constant message was that success requires full engagement and hard work.
 When combined with an unshakable positive attitude and character, success is inevitable.
-Here are a few more of Ziglar’s tried-and-true strategies.
+Here are a few more of Ziglar’s tried-and-true strategies:

 Success is never about acquiring what you want in one area of life, but in every area of life.
-Reminiscent of I Corinthians 13, Ziglar asks audiences to consider the fallacy of one-sided success.
+Reminiscent of 1 Corinthians 13, Ziglar asked audiences to consider the fallacy of one-sided success.
 Take a moment and ask yourself these questions:

 The obvious answer to each of these questions is “no.” Success isn’t one-sided.
 Our achievements aren’t fulfilling when we neglect or destroy our relationships, health or faith.

-Ziglar says there are eight basic things people want to feel successful.
-“People want to be happy, healthy, reasonably prosperous and secure; they want to have friends, peace of mind, good family relationships and hope,” he says.
+Ziglar said there are eight basic things people want to feel successful.
+“People want to be happy, healthy, reasonably prosperous and secure; they want to have friends, peace of mind, good family relationships and hope,” he said.
 With a focused goal to continually improve in each of these areas, we can enjoy life to the fullest.

 “You are here for a reason.
-That purpose is to get everything out of you that is humanly possible so you can make your contributions to mankind,” Ziglar writes in See You at the Top.
+That purpose is to get everything out of you that is humanly possible so you can make your contributions to mankind,” Ziglar wrote in See You at the Top.
 “Goals enable you to do more for yourself and others, too.”
-He also notes that goals must be specific.
-“You’ll never make it as a ‘wandering generality.’
+He also noted that goals must be specific: “You’ll never make it as a ‘wandering generality.’
 You must become a ‘meaningful specific.’”

 Getting motivated to improve in any one of these eight areas of life is relatively easy.
 But staying motivated enough to maintain the behaviors required to realize real change is challenging.

-In his Christian Motivation for Daily Living audio program, Ziglar references a study that indicates 80 percent of what our minds take in each day is negative.
-Be it from talk radio or what Ziglar refers to as the “income suppressant” (aka the television), or the gripes and sour attitudes of our friends, co-workers, family members and acquaintances, we are inundated with negative thoughts, comments and messages.
+In his Christian Motivation for Daily Living audio program, Ziglar referenced a study that indicated 80% of what our minds take in each day is negative.
+Be it from talk radio or what Ziglar referred to as the “income suppressant” (aka the television), or the gripes and sour attitudes of our friends, co-workers, family members and acquaintances, we are inundated with negative thoughts, comments and messages.
 We can spend a full day at a motivational seminar or sales conference and get pumped with enthusiasm.
 But, as soon as we step out into the “real world,” the onslaught of negativity is akin to having someone dump garbage into our freshly cleaned mind.

 Action → Block out 30 minutes a day (at a minimum) to read or listen to a positive, inspiring or motivational message.
 Doing so will help you stay committed to your goals and bolster your belief in your ability to achieve them.

 If helping others get what they want is the true path to success, sales is the ideal profession.
-“People buy because they either need or want something,” Ziglar writes in Ziglar on Selling.
-“If we can give persons a reason for buying andan excuse for buying, the chances that they will buy inprove rather dramatically.”
-The key, he explains, is developing an attitude of curiosity and a sincere interest in your prospect’s needs.
+“People buy because they either need or want something,” Ziglar wrote in Ziglar on Selling.
+“If we can give persons a reason for buying and an excuse for buying, the chances that they will buy improve rather dramatically.”
+The key, he explained, is developing an attitude of curiosity and a sincere interest in your prospect’s needs.
 With those needs clarified, you can then offer a solution that satisfies both you and the customer.

 As he made his way down the aisle to the sales table, a few of Burg’s co-workers tried to stop him.
 “They said, ‘You can’t afford Zig’s program—none of us can.’
-And I said, ‘Exactly, that’s why I’m going back there to get Zig’s program… so one day I’ll be able to afford Zig’s program and anything else I want,’” Burg says.
-Burg says he “devoured” the program, listening to it repeatedly.
-The 16th time he listened to the audio, he heard a key point that he then incorporated into to his sales presentation.
+And I said, ‘Exactly, that’s why I’m going back there to get Zig’s program… so one day I’ll be able to afford Zig’s program and anything else I want,’” Burg said.
+Burg said he “devoured” the program, listening to it repeatedly.
+The 16th time he listened to the audio, he heard a key point that he then incorporated into his sales presentation.
 Immediately, he began to close more sales.
 “I’ll tell you what, that product that I couldn’t afford to buy, but bought anyway, made me hundreds of thousands of dollars through the years.
-I owe so much to this gentleman because he allowed me to provide more value to more people than I would have been able to without being equipped in that way.”
+I owe so much to this gentleman because he allowed me to provide more value to more people than I would have been able to without being equipped in that way,” he said.